- This event has passed.

 Franktown Area and the Kingery Feeders

-Meeting Place: Meet on Castlewood Canyon Road (Douglas County Road 51) just south of Colorado 86.
+Meeting Place: Meet on Castlewood Canyon Road (Douglas County Road 5) just south of Colorado 80.
 Park on the shoulder at the corner.
 Do not go into the state park.
-Intersection is (a) 1/2 mile west of Franktown or (b) 8-9 miles from I-25, exit 184.
-For (a) take Parker Road/Colorado 83 to Franktown (about l0 miles south of Parker); go right at the traffic light.
-In a quarter mile, turn left at Castlewood Canyon Road (just after you cross Cherry Creek) Stop there.
-For (b), turn left at exit l84 on Founder Parkway (Colo 86), continue about 4 miles to traffic light; left still on Colo 86, 4.5 miles to Castlewood Canyon Rd (turn lane), right on Castlewood Canyon Rd.
+Intersection is (a) 1/2 mile west of Franktown or (b) 8-9 miles from I-25, exit l84.
+For (a), take Parker Road (CO 83) to Franktown (about l0 miles south of Parker), go right at the traffic light.
+In a quarter mile, turn left at Casttlewood Canyon Road (just after you cross Cherry Creek, turn lane.
+Stop there.
+For (b), turn left at exit l84 on Founder Parkway (CO 86), continue about 4 miles to traffic light, left still on CO 86, 4.5 miles to Castlewood Canyon Road, turn lane, right to Castlewood Canyon Road.
 Stop there.

 Registration required.
 No fee but donations to Denver Audubon appreciated!